• Fri. May 1st, 2026

 A SERIES OF WORKS FOR LARNACA

 The city of Larnaca has fully embraced the Thalia Project and all it has to offer.
-A budget of up to €220 million has been earmarked to benefit the city.
-These funds will benefit up to 20 smaller projects that will include several works in and around the city.
-These projects aim to transform the daily lives of all residents, and it is hoped that this will offer multiple benefits and opportunities to the local community and the local economy.
+A budget of up to €220 million has been earmarked to benefit the city overall, transforming the daily lives of all of its residents.
+Up to 20 smaller projects will include several works to take place in and around the city.
+It is hoped that this will offer multiple benefits and opportunities to the local community and its economy.

 THE REDEVELOPMENT OF THE PATTICHIO PARK AREA